hapliniste/LiquidLightNodeEditor_Client/README.md

 ## Building chaiNNer Yourself

 I provide pre-built versions of chaiNNer here on GitHub.
-However, if you would like to build chaiNNer yourself, simply run `npm install` (make sure that you have at least npm v7 installed) to install all the nodejs dependencies, and `npm run make` to build the application.
+However, if you would like to build chaiNNer yourself, simply run `npm install --legacy-peer-deps` (make sure that you have at least npm v7 installed) to install all the nodejs dependencies, and `npm run make` to build the application.

 ## Planned Features